4paradigm/OpenMLDB/docs/en/deploy/install_deploy.md

 Servers needs Java 1.8 or above.

 Zookeeper Client 3.4.14 requires `Java 1.7` - `Java 13`.
-Java SDK depends on it, so it should use the same Java version, don't run in higher version.
+Java SDK depends on the same client, so it should use the same Java version, not a higher version.
 If you wish to use zkCli, please use `Java 1.8` or `Java 11`.

 ### Hardware